damiantroy/sabnzbd/README.md

-# SABnzbd newsreader CentOS container
+# SABnzbd newsreader Rocky Linux container

-This is a CentOS 8 container for [SABnzbd](https://sabnzbd.org/), a free and easy binary newsreader.
+This is a Rocky Linux 8 container for [SABnzbd](https://sabnzbd.org/), a free and easy binary newsreader.

 ## Building